RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 This first makes sure all generated testcases are up to date and then runs the given submissions (or all submissions by default) against the given testcases (or all testcases by default).

-By default this prints one summary line per submission containing the slowest testcase.
+By default, this prints one summary line per submission containing the slowest testcase.
 If the submission failed, it also prints the testcases for which it failed.
 Use `bt run -v` to show results for all testcases.